polygloton/calendar-logic/README.md

-# datetime-logic
+# calendar-logic

-### What is this?

-This is a date (and later, time) library for Clojure that uses core.logic.
+This is a calendar library for Clojure that uses core.logic.

-### Why is this?

-Mainly as an excuse for me to play with Clojure's core.logic.
-Calendars seem like a great domain to experiment with logic programming.
-I hope that this becomes something useful, serving as another practical example of using core.logic in "the real world".

-### What can it do?

 You can create interesting queries against the Gregorian calendar.
-Soon it will allow you to build queries that involve multiple calendars.
+(In the future I hope to add the ability to build queries that involve multiple calendars).

 ## Usage

-This is actively being developed and so subject to frequent changes.
 Here are some examples, and there are many more in the tests.

 ### Find months in 2013 where Friday falls on the 13th